com-480-data-visualization/project-2023-yeravizard/README.md

 Final project for the course Data Visualization at EPFL.
 [Go to website](https://com-480-data-visualization.github.io/project-2023-yeravizard/)

 ### Introduction :bulb:
+In this data visualization project, we will unravel the different characteristics that define and differentiate terrorist groups.
+Through data visualization techniques we aim to investigate how terrorist groups from different ideologies differ.
+This project will discuss geographical patterns, ideological affiliations, evolution over time, weapons, targets, and operational strategies of terrorist groups.
+By directing our focus toward the differences between ideologies, we aim to explore how distinct belief systems shape the formation, objectives, and modus operandi of various terrorist groups.

 ### Folder structure :file_folder:
 Our github repository as the following structure: